Installing the Agent for IBM AIX, Linux x64, and PowerPC 64 LE (Java)

 In this case, the Agent tries to change its identity to the user defined in the agentUser parameter.
 If the parameter has no definition (default), the Agent changes the effective user ID to the real user ID (separation of privileges).

-• Rule 2: The Agent is started with the native launcher (./ucxjlx6 or ./ucxjlpl) not using sticky bit.
+• Rule 2: The Agent is started with the native launcher (./ucxja64 AIX, ./ucxjlx6 Linux x64, or ./ucxjlpl PowerPC 64 LE) not using sticky bit.

 In this case, the Agent tries to change its identity to the user defined in the agentUser parameter.
 If the parameter has no definition (default), the agent’s identity remains unchanged.